ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 # Acknowledgments
 {: numbered="false"}

 This specification leverages text from {{?I-D.ietf-cose-hpke}}.
-We would like to thank Matt Chanda, Ilari Liusvaara, Aaron Parecki and Filip Skokan for their feedback.
+We would like to thank Ilari Liusvaara, Aaron Parecki, and Filip Skokan for their feedback.

 # Document History
 {: numbered="false"}

+-02

+* Added Matt Chanda as an author.

 -01